The-Yak-Collective/yakcollective/projects/template-project/template-page.md

 ### `author`

 The page author.
-Ideally, this should be the filename (less the extension) of someone in the `members` directory: So, to specify Venkatesh Rao as a page author, you'd set this to `rao-venkatesh` (since the corresponding member file is `members/rao-venkatesh.md`).
+Ideally, this should be the filename (less the extension) of someone in the `members` directory: So, to specify Venkatesh Rao as a page author, you'd set this to `100041` (since the corresponding member file is `members/100041.md`).
 When use in this form, information about the specified Yak Collective member will be pulled into Twitter (and other services that support Twitter cards) when the page URL is shared.

 Alternately, you can just specify someone's name ("Venkatesh Rao").
 This is still useful to do to attribute the page (`author` information gets used in a lot of places), but won't pull in _any_ additional information (so the page will be attributed simple to the Yak Collective on Twitter, _et al._).